+Post-2021, the residential envelope of existing settlements will be extended in the following areas (as indicated on the Key Diagram) to deliver the following approximate number of units post-2021.

+Area Dwellings post-2021

+South East Ashingdon 500

+South West Hullbridge 250

+West Great Wakering 250

+Tota 1,000

-Rochford District Council Core Strategy (adopted) Dec 2011 deliver the following approximate number of units post-2021. reduced water quality and increased water resource demand.
-Area Dwellings post-2021 This is due to a number of uncertainties, including data limitations and South East Ashingdon 500 the implementation uncertainty of the proposed development.
-South West Hullbridge 250 The assessment makes a number of recommendations to address these uncertainties and mitigate the potential likely significant effects West Great Wakering 250 outlined above.
-The RHA Screening concluded that if the recommendations are incorporated into the Core Strategy and a review of HRA findings is carried out Total 1000 upon completion of the Essex Thames Gateway WCS, the Core Strategy will not The Council will support: • the development of Cherry Orchard Jubilee County Park; • the development of Wallasea Island Wild Coast Project; • the enhancement of the District's commercial centres; • the development of an Eco-Enterprise Centre; • the development of a skills training academy; • the enhancement of London Southend Airport; • the development and growth of the voluntary sector; • the development and growth of home-working; and • the protection and enhancement of the role of small and medium sized businesses. have likely significant effects either alone or in-combination on European sites.
+The Council will support:

+- the development of Cherry Orchard Jubilee County Park; - the development of Wallasea Island Wild Coast Project; - the enhancement of the District's commercial centres; - the development of an Eco-Enterprise Centre; - the development of a skills training academy; - the enhancement of London Southend Airport; - the development and growth of the voluntary sector; - · the development and growth of home-working; and - the protection and enhancement of the role of small and medium sized businesses.